 “You plan your whole life around ballet – whether you are doing a role in a particular costume, so you have to be a bit more careful with what you’re eating.
 All these things take over your life.
 We are hungry most of the time and want to eat.
 We all want to look a certain way and with some people that is more natural than others.
 I wouldn’t say I’m super strict – I do still eat chocolate and crisps, but I know that they are not the best things to eat if I want to do a three-act ballet!”

 Two of Claire’s favourite roles are the Lilac Fairy in The Sleeping Beauty and the Mistress in Manon.
 “They mean a lot to me because they were the first big things I got to do.”
 Another challenging role is the famous Sugar Plum Fairy.
 “When I was at White Lodge, I was in The Nutcracker as a Gingerbread [one of the minor roles taken by children at the school].
 It is amazing to think that when I was 11 I did that, and now I’ve danced Sugar Plum Fairy.”

 She was coached in the role by Dame Darcey Bussell, a celebrated Sugar Plum Fairy herself.
 “She said ‘This is one of the hardest things you will ever do.’
 The pas de deux is three minutes – there is no recovery time and it is constant moving.
 It is hard to make it look effortless.”

-This month, Claire will be making her debut in the role of the Tsarevna in The Firebird.
+Claire recently made her debut in the role of the Tsarevna in The Firebird.
 “There is a little bit of dancing around, but not in pointe shoes.
 It is good to challenge yourself in other ways.
 Sometimes when you don’t actually have many steps to do, to make something of that is quite hard.
 One of the hardest things is just walking or standing on stage.”